 How to Observe National Computer Security Day

 Lucky for you, we’ve got some tips.
 In computer security, length matters.
-Passwords that are 6 characters are easier to hack, and that goes double if they're only made up of lower case letters.
-To beef up your password, weave a 9 character combination of uppercase letters, symbols, and numbers.
+Passwords that are 6 characters are easier to hack, especially if they're only made up of lowercase letters.
+To beef up your password, weave a 9-character combination of uppercase letters, symbols and numbers.
 Lastly, avoid using the same password for every account.
-We know they're a pain to remember, but there are programs that can help you out.

-Many of us delay updates because they come right in the middle of our favorite show.
-But this is one day where you'll have to let the suspense eat away at you a bit longer.
-First, you have to check to see if your operating system is up-to-date.
-If that's set, then you can update your protection software and run a scan.
-And don't forget to invite your other devices to the party.
-Phones and tablets are also major security risks, so you have to be diligent.
-Either that, or face the worst horror of all: a day without a phone!
+First, check to see if your operating system is up-to-date.
+If that's set, update your protection software.
+Run a scan and don't forget to invite your other devices to the party.
+Phones and tablets are also major security risks, so be diligent.

-Hey, you like riddles, right?
-Hackers do too, but who wants to give them an easy one?
 Encrypt your data to create the brainiest of all brainteasers.
-But keep this in mind: even the best brainteaser can be cracked.
+But keep this in mind: even the best brain teaser can be cracked.
 That’s why it's still important to back up your info on either the cloud or an external hard drive.
 (Just make sure that everything stays encrypted.)

 Why National Computer Security Day is Important

 Whether it's a bank account or pics that should never have taken, your personal life is, well, personal.
-This day is a reminder that, although we deserve to have our privacy protected, we can't only rely on programmers to do the job.
-Regularly updating anti-virus software, using stronger passwords, and encrypting data are all measures we can take on our own.
-So let's make sure our records of the bad old days stay in our memories, and not in a stranger's news feed.
+This day is a reminder that we deserve to have our privacy protected and we can't rely on programmers alone to do the job.
+Regularly updating antivirus software, using strong passwords and encrypting data are all measures we can take on our own.
+Make sure your records of the “bad old days” stay in your memories — not in a stranger's news feed!

-B. It shows us that our security issues affect others
+It reinforces that our security issues affect others

 Security systems engineers are unsung heroes.
-It can't be easy trying to stay one step ahead of hackers, especially when technology changes so quickly.
-Computer Security Day's the perfect time to show your appreciation for what they do.
-A thumbs up is kind of cheesy, but sources say that a thank you will do the trick.
-It won't make the updates on your computer any less annoying, though.
+Staying one step ahead of hackers is challenging, especially when technology changes so quickly.
+Computer Security Day is the perfect time to show your appreciation for the work of these professional hacker-fighters!